frroossst/mazer/README.md

-# MAPLE 🍁
+# MAZER 🍁
-## Maple is Another Pesky LaTeX Emulator
+## Mazer's Accessible Zero-hassle Equations Rendering

 A minimal, simple math markup language that compiles to HTML, written in Rust.